Jewish Studies

 Open to: 10, 11, 12

+Are all religions different?
+The same?
+Both?
 This course introduces students to a range of religions and explores their practices, beliefs, cultures, and communities, focusing mainly on Christianity, Islam, Hinduism, and Buddhism.
 In each case, we explore three central themes: 1) How do we find a balance in life between letting go and holding on?
 2) What can we achieve through a Journey and how might we best prepare ourselves?
 3) What are the causes of suffering and how might we respond?
 We frequently return to Judaism as our central “hub” – looking for similarities and differences, while also intentionally complicating Judaism as not one system, but a diverse Civilization of beliefs and practices.

 This course features 2-3 “Video Pen Pal” projects where we correspond with Christian, Muslim and Hindu schools, talking about our own relationship to our cultures and asking questions informed by our learning and research.
-The curriculum features “Sita Sings the Blues,” an animated interpretation of the Ramayana, “Kundun,” a dramatization of the Dalai Lama’s youth and escape from Tibet, and Herman Hesse’s Siddhartha.
+The curriculum features “Sita Sings the Blues,” an animated interpretation of the Ramayana, “Kundun,” a dramatization of the Dalai Lama’s youth and escape from Tibet, and Herman Hesse’s short novel, Siddhartha.

 Subject Area: Jewish History